 Learning to manage people is a big job and takes a long time.
-Line management is a learned skill.
+Line management is a skill and one that needs to be developed.

 Let’s now take a look at where you should be focusing once you get over those very early days.